HUN Party: History

 In the 2020 parliamentary election, it formed an electoral coalition called the Right Person Electorate Coalition with the Mongolian Social Democratic Party and the Justice Party.
 The coalition secured one out of 76 seats in the State Great Khural.
 The party's then-only MP Togmidyn Dorjkhand succeeded Badrakhyn Naidalaa as the next party chairman during an online party congress in January 2021.

 In the 2021 presidential election, the coalition came in second place with over 20% of the total ballots, outnumbering the DP as the main rival to the MPP for the first time in Mongolia's politics.
 Dangaasurengiin Enkhbat, the party's presidential nominee, won over 75% of the expat vote.

 In May 2022, the National Labour Party changed its party name to the HUN Party and declared its political position as centre-right.
-Later in the 2024 parliamentary elections, the HUN Party would win 8 out of 126 seats in the expanded State Great Khural and come out as the third-largest party with parliamentary representation.
+Later in the 2024 parliamentary elections, the HUN Party would win 8 out of 126 seats in the expanded State Great Khural and became the third-largest party with parliamentary representation.
 The HUN Party signed a memorandum of understanding with the MPP and the DP on 8 July 2024, effectively forming a coalition government with the two parties.
-The party remained a coalition partner to the MPP after the 2025 anti-government protests, that led to the resignation of Prime Minister Luvsannamsrain Oyun-Erdene and the collapse of the coalition government.
+The party remained a coalition partner to the MPP after the 2025 anti-government protests, which led to the resignation of Prime Minister Luvsannamsrain Oyun-Erdene and the collapse of the coalition government.
+Following the collapse of the Oyun-Erdene cabinet, MP Jargalsaikhany Zoljargal renounced his party membership due to disagreements with the party's role in government in the summer of 2025.
+He formally withdrew and became a non-partisan on 3 December 2025, reducing the total HUN Party seats from 8 to 7.